 Incredibly, the issues first story features Blue Beetle foiling bad guys by churning butter, molding milk bottles and throwing ice cream!

-Issue #51 on the right is from December, 1947.
+Issue #51* above is from December, 1947.
 This is Jack Kamen cover art of “The Shady Lady.”
 Her story begins inside front cover where she is described as a “nocturnal bombshell” and a “dangerous doll who dates with death!”